danhahn/css-site/src/pages/1/comments.md

 order: 7
 ---

 Comments are a way to give notes within the code that is not rendered by the broswer at thet time of load.
-Both HTML and CSS Have commetns.
+Both HTML and CSS Have comments.

+Most editors allow you to toggle comments on a line by pressing `⌘ + /` on the mac.

-## Usess
+## Uses

 * add notes to yourself or other developers
 * "turn off" code that you do not want to display but may need laters